 For Virginia to achieve its Chesapeake Bay TMDL and other water quality goals, increased funding to the Districts for service delivery and increased constituent outreach will be critical elements.
 The needs assessment evaluation group has identified the need for stable sources of funding in future years to meet the requirements of the WIP.
-The use of a budget template by Districts to document funding needs remains very important for refining the resources needed to meet the goals of the WIP.
-This budget information is helping to document the need for a level of stable, annual funding that exceeds what is typically available through funding now provided through the Virginia Natural Resources Commitment Fund (VNRCF).
+The continued use of the District budget template is important for documenting the funding needed to achieve the goals of the WIP.
+This budget information is helping to document the need for a level of stable, annual funding that exceeds what is typically available through funding provided through the Virginia Natural Resources Commitment Fund (VNRCF).

-2017 2017 2018 2018 General Fund Nongeneral Fund General Fund Nongeneral Fund Initial Appropriation for the Biennium 1,582,551 2,128,000 0 2,128,000
+General Fund Nongeneral Fund General Fund Nongeneral Fund Initial Appropriation for the Biennium 6,217,751 1,200,000 0 1,200,000 Changes to Initial Appropriation 0 0 0 0